Wilmer Flores Preview, Player Props: Giants vs. Braves

-Wilmer Flores -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the San Francisco Giants against the Atlanta Braves, with Spencer Strider on the hill, on August 25 at 10:15 PM ET.
+On Saturday, Wilmer Flores (on the back of going 0-for-4) and the San Francisco Giants play the Atlanta Braves, whose starting pitcher will be Max Fried.
+First pitch is at 4:05 PM ET.

-In his last game, he hit a home run while going 2-for-4 against the Phillies.
+In his previous game he had a hitless showing (0-for-4) against the Braves.

 Wilmer Flores Game Info & Props vs. the Braves